Back to the Source: Teacher-Professor Collaborations, Primary Source Instruction, and the Amherst Project, 1960–1972

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 Attribution must provide author name, article title, Perspectives on History, date of publication, and a link to this page.
 This license applies only to the article, not to text or images used here by permission.

-Tags: Profession Resources for Early Career Resources for Faculty Resources for Graduate Students Resources for History Departments Resources for K-12 Educators Resources for Undergraduates Resources and Strategies
+Tags: Profession Resources for Early Career Resources for Faculty Resources for Graduate Students Resources for History Departments Resources for K-12 Educators Resources for Undergraduates Teaching Resources and Strategies

 Please read our commenting and letters policy before submitting.